agabrown/astrometry-inference-tutorials/README.md

 available on [arxiv.org](https://arxiv.org/abs/1804.09376)) describing recommended practices for the use of astrometric data (in particular parallaxes) in astronomical data analysis problems.

 You can launch the tutorials through [binder](https://mybinder.org).
-This was installed in 2018.12.12 and is not yet working properly.
+This was installed on 2018.12.12 and is not yet working properly.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/agabrown/astrometry-inference-tutorials/v1.0)